sajal1302/tensorflow/README.md

-While you are using ths mnist notebook put all the images in a folder as MNIST_data.
+While using ths mnist notebook put all the images in a folder as MNIST_data. while using the tensor flow estimator notebook use iris data set.